 The property is not part of a block of flats, unless it is a four in a block arrangement, where the other flats are owned by a social registered landlord.

-The property is near current Association stock, (e.g. same town or estate).
+The property is near current Association stock, (e.g. same town or estate)

 The repairs allowed for in the purchase price will bring the property up to the Scottish Housing Quality standard and the Energy Efficiency Standard for Social Housing.